TL;DR

 Conflict

-I brought interview evidence into government stakeholder meetings to challenge a promo-first default.
+I brought interview evidence into government stakeholder meetings to push back

 I understood their need to surface carbon-reduction messaging and policy outreach—but the data said job-first ordering had to win the first screen.
 That was the argument I used in the room.